Protect 2nd Generation Smoke + Carbon Monoxide Alarm

 This makes them ideal for kitchens, where fires can start easily, but where you wouldn’t site a smoke alarm because of smoke from cooking.

-We’ve tested a range of smoke alarms from manufacturers including Aico, FireAngel, Honeywell and Konig in a number of different heat detection scenarios.
+We’ve tested a range of heat alarms from manufacturers including Aico, FireAngel, Honeywell and Konig in a number of different heat-detection scenarios.

 We test heat alarms in five different heat detection scenarios and we carry out our tests to extracts from the British Standard.

 By testing in a variety of rising temperature situations, we can be confident that when a product passes all of our tests that it will do a reliable job of detecting heat from fires in your home.

 These are the heat detection tests we run on each heat alarm we test.

 All the assessments listed above go into making the final overall score for each smoke alarm we review.
 And because some factors are more important than others, they carry different weights in our calculations.

 The overall test score we award to each smoke alarm scores ignores the price of the smoke alarm and is instead based on the following factors:

 A model has to achieve 78% or more to earn our Best Buy recommendation.
 Anything scoring 45% or less or any alarm that fails any of our fire tests will become a Don't Buy.